ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ### Boot volumes
 {: #block-storage-vpc-boot-volumes}

 When you create an instance with a stock image, a 100 GB boot volume is created and attached to the instance by default.
 When you create an instance from a custom image, you can specify a boot volume capacity of 10 GB to 250 GB, depending what the image requires.

-The capacity can be any size between the minimum size that is supported for the selected image and the maximum supported image size.
+When you create an instance from a custom image, you can specify a boot volume capacity of 10 GB to 250 GB, depending what the image requires.
 If the custom image is smaller than 10 GB, the boot volume capacity is rounded up to 10 GB.

-You cannot create an image from a boot volume that is encrypted with customer-managed keys and is not 100 GB.
-Such an operation is not supported.
+If the boot volume exceeds 250 GB, the virtual server instance fails to successfully boot.

+If you use the console to provision the instance, you can select between the `general-purpose` and the `sdp` profile before the instance is created.
+When you provision a boot volume from the CLI, with the API, or Terraform, you can specify any of the profiles from the `tiered`, `custom`, or `defined performance` volume profile families.

+After the boot volume is created, you can expand the boot volume size to the maximum supported size, which is 250 GB for first-generation `tiered` or `custom` volumes and 32,000 GB for the second-generation `sdp` volumes.
+However, if you increase your boot volume over 250 GB, it can no longer be imaged or used to boot another virtual server instance.
-{: note}
+{: important}

 By default, boot volumes are encrypted by IBM-managed encryption.
 Optionally, you can use your own root keys (CRKs) by choosing customer-managed encryption during instance creation (see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption)).